 I am a semi professional singer based in Yorkshire.
 Using my skills from performing in musical theatre, since 1996, I've sung at weddings, funerals, special occasions and provided entertainment to the care industry.
 In 2011, I created my business "Motivational Music" with a specific objective of encouraging the elderly to get involved, make music, sing, move and have lots of fun.
-My latest business "Singing for the Soul" is an individual, bespoke service, providing live singing for funerals, memorial ceremonies and at the scattering and internment of ashes ceremonies.

 Today, I’ve recorded the beautiful song “We’ll Gather Lilacs In The Spring Again.”
 It’s a song of hope and my hope is that my recording will help to lift spirits a little and encourage us to look ahead to better times, as we face our third lockdown in 12 months.